 Event-free survival rates will be calculated at two years for the 30 June 2009 data cut and at three years for the 30 June 2012 data cut.
 The 30 June 2009 summary and plot will be purely descriptive and will not include the historical control.
 For the 30 June 2012 analysis, a historical comparison will be made.
 Due to the small sample sizes, this comparison will be a descriptive one only.
 The historical control is the n=37 subjects on CCG-3891with documented residual disease who were treated with RA and who had a 3-year EFS rate of 12% 6%.
 This rate will be compared to the 3-year EFS rate for Stratum 07, calculated only from the 30 June 2012 data cut.
 For the CCG-3891cohort, the ‘clock started’ for survival time when the RA treatment started, and for the Stratum 07 subjects, the clock will start at the time of ANBL0032 enrollment.
 Randomized treatment on ANBL0032 should begin within a few days after enrollment, so the few days’ difference between the two studies should be negligible.

 The CCG-3891 historical control rate will be denoted by a point on the plot of EFS: Stratum 07 for the 30 June 2012 data cut.

+Event-Free and Overall Survival with Prognostic Factors

+Summary of Event-Free Survival within Prognostic Factors

+Summary of Overall Survival within Prognostic Factors

+Summary of Event-Free Survival Interaction with Prognostic Factors

+Summary of Overall Survival Interaction with Prognostic Factors

+In order to replicate the prognostic factor analyses presented in the Yu et al. NEJM article, a two-sided log-rank test with a significance level of 0.05 will be used to test the difference between the EFS/OS distributions within each prognostic factor for the Randomized ITT population.
+The programming code for these analyses is comparable to the primary analysis using product-limit estimates calculated by the Kaplan-Meier method, with the comparison being done within factors rather than treatment groups and will follow this example:

+proc lifetest data=random;

+time efstime*efs(0);

+strata factor;

+run;

+where factor represents the dichotomized prognostic factor values (eliminating from the analysis any subjects with unknown or missing responses to the prognostic factor being tested and any factor groups that have no respondents), as detailed below:

+Age (< 18 months vs. ≥ 18 months)

+Age (infant/toddler [28 days to 23 months]and child [2 to 11 years] vs. adolescent [12 to 17 years])

+INSS Stage (2, 3, and 4S vs. 4)

+MYCN amplication (Not amplified vs. Amplified)

+DNA ploidy (Diploid vs. Hyperdiploid)

+Histology (Favorable vs. Unfavorable)

+Pre-ASCT Response (CR and VGPR vs. PR)

+Stem cell type (purged vs. unpurged using the stratification variable)

+Event-free and overall survival rates (two-year rates for the 30 June 2009 datacut and three-year rates for the 30 June 2012 datacut) plus 95% CIs and the log-rank test p-value will be summarized.
 The summaries will look like: